slexisvn/query_engine/docs/06-scale/49-transport-and-cluster-health.md

 **A `HYBRID` node counts as a worker.** `.status` reporting three workers in a two-worker cluster is `getWorkerNodes` including the local node, not a bug in registration.

-**`NodeStatus.SUSPECT` and `NodeStatus.DEAD` are unreachable in a running cluster.** The phi-accrual detector is implemented and tested, but its timer is never started.
+**The default startup path does not start automatic health monitoring.** The phi-accrual detector is implemented and tested, but its timer is never started.
 What tolerates a node failure is fragment retry, and retry can only help when the fragment has an alternative node.

 ## Exercises

+### Understand

+A coordinator stops receiving heartbeats from a worker.
+What does that observation prove, and what remains uncertain?

+### Practice

-1. Reproduce the opening measurement.
+1. **Observe.** Reproduce the opening measurement.
 Encode a chunk of `ORDERS` directly, then push the same chunk through an `ExchangeSender` in `hash_shuffle` mode with a mock transport, and compare the byte counts.
 Then repeat with a chunk whose `VARCHAR` column is *not* dictionary-encoded and explain the smaller gap.

-2. Give the sender two target nodes and two real key extractors.
+2. **Observe.** Give the sender two target nodes and two real key extractors.
 How many messages does one chunk become, and what is the total size compared to the single gather message?

-3. Call `startMonitoring()` on a live coordinator's `ClusterManager`, register `onNodeFailure`, kill a worker, and time how long it takes for the callback to fire.
+3. **Extend (optional).** Call `startMonitoring()` on a live coordinator's `ClusterManager`, register `onNodeFailure`, kill a worker, and time how long it takes for the callback to fire.
 Compare with the φ table in this chapter.

-4. Fix `ArrivalWindow` so that `variance` subtracts the square of the mean, guarding the near-zero case.
+4. **Extend (optional).** Fix `ArrivalWindow` so that `variance` subtracts the square of the mean, guarding the near-zero case.
 Re-run exercise 3.
 How much faster is the detection, and does anything now flap?

-5. Add a bound to `ExchangeReceiver._handleChunk` that respects `_bufferCapacity`.
+5. **Extend (optional).** Add a bound to `ExchangeReceiver._handleChunk` that respects `_bufferCapacity`.
 What can the receiver do when the buffer is full, given that `_handleChunk` is called from an HTTP request handler that has already read the body?

+### Hints and expected observations

+It proves a delay in observations, not whether the process died or the network is slow.
+A detector estimates suspicion; recovery also needs runnable fragments, reachable nodes, and available data.

 ## Recap